 c.
 Starts where learners are now.
-Math and science instruction, as well as reading and writing, should address learners' individual starting points.
+Math and science instruction, as well as reading and d.

-- d.
 Develops students' learning identities.
-Mathematics programs have long focused on building career awareness through field visits, mentors, and role models. - e.
+Mathematics programs have long focused on building career awareness through field visits, mentors, and role models.

+e.
 Supports professional development (PD) for teachers.
 PD activities should engage teachers in learning the subject matter and enriching and deepening their knowledge, while at the same time modeling for them how to teach.
 Teachers should have opportunities to observe demonstration lessons, participate in debriefings, co-teach, and design and adapt lessons.
-They should receive feedback from peers and experts, and be able to set goals for themselves and monitor their progress. - f.
+They should receive feedback from peers and experts, and be able to f.
 Encourages group discussion and classroom discourse.
-Learning is known to be most robust when learners become actively engaged in reasoning about the knowledge they are acquiring. - g.
+Learning is known to be most robust when learners become actively engaged in reasoning about the knowledge they g.
 Extends learning time for students in classrooms with low student/teacher ratios.
-Since many of our students enter high school performing below grade level, they must be enabled to "catch up" through extended learning time and more attention from teachers and their assistants, ideally in a ratio of about twelve students to every teacher/teaching assistant, and no more than twenty-five students per class. - h.
+Since many of our students enter high school performing below grade level, they must be enabled to "catch up" through extended learning time and more attention from teachers and their assistants, ideally in a ratio of about twelve students to every teacher/teaching h.
 Provides peer teaching and learning.
-Working in low-performing schools where many students may not expect to attend college, the combination of innovative teaching/learning activities used in school and out of school, together with opportunities to teach and mentor younger students, can change the peer culture, even in the face of negative forces. - i.
+Working in low-performing schools where many students may not expect to attend college, the combination of innovative teaching/ learning activities used in school and out of school, together with opportunities to teach and mentor younger students, can change the peer culture, even in the face of i.
 Engages parents and community.
-Research shows that parents do not need to be knowledgeable in science or mathematics, but rather, they need to be supportive by communicating and enforcing high expectations for achievement. - j.
+Research shows that parents do not need to be knowledgeable in science or mathematics, but rather, they need to be supportive by communij.
 Has the support of school and district leaders.
-Support of school and district leaders is essential to successful implementation and positive student outcomes.
+Support of school and district leaders is